About Edinburgh Dog Behaviour

 Veterinary Surgeon and Clinical Animal Behaviour Graduate

-I graduated as a vet in 2016, from the Royal Dick School of Veterinary Studies in Edinburgh.
-I then worked in a range of general practices for 5 years in both the UK and Australia, largely with companion animals.
-This included living and working in Tasmania, Australia for 2 years, which is where I discovered my passion for animal behaviour.
+I graduated from the Royal Dick School of Veterinary Studies in Edinburgh in 2016.
+I then worked in a range of general veterinary practices for 5 years in both the UK and Australia, largely with companion animals.
+Through experiences with my own dog and my work as a general practice vet, I became aware of how much there still was to learn about animal behaviour, and from here a passion grew.
 I subsequently moved back to the UK to pursue a Master’s degree in Clinical Animal Behaviour at the University of Lincoln from which I graduated with Distinction in 2022.

 I love both dogs and people and am passionate about creating solutions that work for you and your lifestyle, as well as your individual dog.
-I am especially interested in the link between medical conditions and behaviour, and how pain and discomfort impact problem behaviour.
+I am especially interested in the link between medical issues/pain and behaviour.
 I believe in kind, evidence-based methods and will always work with a sympathetic, non-judgmental approach towards both animals and humans.

 Christina Wells